 8. Nick’s on Broadway

 Nick’s on Broadway boasts a casual vibe and a brunch menu that includes spiced fruit cobbler with toasted oat crumble, a herb-crusted tofu and hummus sandwich, baked polenta, and a frittata made with mushrooms, asparagus, kale, and feta.
-The restaurant features dishes made with locally sourced ingredients.
+The restaurant features dishes made with locally sourced ingredients, making it a really authentic place to get brunch in Providence.

 A photo posted by Aley (@aleyoop) on